 Step into Mill Basin Deli, a kosher restaurant also home to the art gallery, NYMuseum.
 Enjoy a hot pastrami on rye while checking out the artwork, which is hung on the walls throughout the deli.
 In addition to being a haven for art lovers, this quirky deli also serves up high-quality food, such as overstuffed sandwiches and bowls of matzoh ball soup.
 The portions are large, so don't fill up on the pickles and coleslaw.

 There's no shortage of Mexican restaurants in New York City, but it's hard to find a kosher Mexican restaurant.
-This one on Coney Island Avenue in Midwood (one of five locations) has kosher items as well as classic Mexican dishes.
+This one on Coney Island Avenue in Midwood (one of a few locations) has kosher items as well as classic Mexican dishes.

 On the hunt for kosher sushi?
 If so, you must head to Noribar.
 The restaurant has two locations, one in Borough Park and another in Crown Heights.
 Both locations are well designed and have a menu of sushi and sashimi.
 Order familiar favorites like a salmon teriyaki bento box or miso soup, or try one of Noribar's many inventive special rolls, including the Kingston Ave, a roll of tuna, salmon, yellowtail, and avocado.